We are reader-supported. Purchases made through links on our site may earn us a commission. Learn More.

 What’s interesting, however, is that games were just a hobby for Kojima, whose real interest was in film and its ability to tell complex yet fascinating stories.

-The PlayStation title was only the start of a long line of acclaimed games, which has culminated to this year’s anticipated release: Metal Gear Solid V: The Phantom Pain.
+The PlayStation title was only the start of a long line of acclaimed games, which has culminated in this year’s anticipated release: Metal Gear Solid V: The Phantom Pain.

 With Konami focusing more on mobile and pretty much abandoning console gaming, it will be interesting to see where one of the most famous video game designers ends up.